Diya Aur Baati Hum: Impact

 The poster of the series and the main leads are found in the shops in the areas of Pushkar and Jaipur owing its popularity.

 Broadcast

-It was dubbed in Telugu on Star MAA as "Eetharam Illalu".
-In the Tamil it was dubbed under the title, "En Kanavan En Thozhan" on Star Vijay.
+It was dubbed in Telugu on Star MAA as "Eetharam Illalu"..In the Tamil it was dubbed under the title, "En Kanavan En Thozhan" on Star Vijay and in Kannada as "Radhe Shyama" on Star Suvarna.

 Adaptations

 Sequel series

 Owing its popularity, the creators of the show launched a sequel series named Tu Sooraj Main Saanjh, Piyaji with the leads Anas Rashid and Deepika Singh not being part of it.
 It starred Rhea Sharma as Kanak, the grown up daughter of Sooraj and Sandhya and Avinesh Rekhi as Uma Shankar.
 It began airing from 3 April 2017 and ended on 1 June 2018 completing 365 episodes.